FanlloN25/input-lag-remover/README.md

 # input-lag-remover
-this input lag was made by my russian friend.
+this input lag remover was made by my russian friend.